-Grant McConachie began his life as a bush pilot in 1931, in the midst of the Great Depression.
+Grant McConachie began his life as a bush pilot in 1931, during the Great Depression.
 Undeterred by recent cancellations of airmail contracts, he started business with a single Fokker, transporting fish from Cold Lake, Alberta.
-A decade later, he was heading Yukon Southern Air Transport.
-Twelve planes served Fort McMurray and the Yukon.
+A decade later, he was heading Yukon Southern Air Transport, with twelve planes serving Fort McMurray and the Yukon.

-In 1941, the CPR bought his company, along with nine other bush flying firms, and this became the nucleus of the future Canadian Pacific Airlines.
+In 1941, the CPR bought his company, along with nine other bush flying firms.
+This formed the nucleus of Canadian Pacific Airlines.
 A proponent of expanding air service beyond Canada's borders, McConachie became president of CPA and successfully lobbied the government to allow it to expand service to include Pacific routes.

 No comments: